 We’re not about skipping out on satisfying, savory dinners (try our Chicken Pot Pie), or trying to forget just how sweet dessert can be (dig into our Warm Chocolate Cake with Coffee Crème Anglaise).
 We’re about wholesome food in healthy portions—meals that not only provide your body with the balanced nutrition it needs to keep you well and fight disease, but leave you licking your spoon.

-Chef Scott Uehlein, his culinary team and our nutritionists work hand-in-hand to ensure that every delicious recipe meets an exacting set of standards, which emphasize:
+Former Canyon Ranch corporate chef Scott Uehlein, his culinary team and our nutritionists work hand-in-hand to ensure that every delicious recipe meets an exacting set of standards, which emphasize:

 - Whole foods: Choosing from-nature foods that are in-season and as close to “farm to table” as possible helps us ensure that our dishes have the most nutrients and best flavors.
-We make the extra effort to avoid processed foods, additives, gums, artificial coloring and flavors, preservatives processed sweeteners and processed fats.
+We make the extra effort to avoid processed foods, additives, gums, artificial coloring and flavors, preservatives, processed sweeteners and processed fats.

 - A focus on plants: Vegetables, fruits, whole grains, beans, nuts, seeds, herbs and spices—among many other options—provide great taste and texture, and they are the foods with the most power (antioxidants, vitamins, minerals, etc.) to prevent disease.
 We use organic ingredients whenever possible and keep an eye on the latest research on “clean and healthy” plant foods.

 - Plenty of fiber: This important macronutrient helps regulate blood sugar levels, maintain digestive health, keep you satiated and more.
 Fiber in our recipes comes from beans, leafy vegetables, whole grains, berries and skin-on fruits.